3F/web.vsSBE/_doc/Examples.md

 # Your experience

-You can also improve current pages or to share with community of your experiences if you have your own solutions/examples with current projects.
-Start [here](../New/)
+You can also improve all current pages or share some solutions/examples with community of your experiences.
+Click [Edit] button below or Start new [here](../New/)

 *Take a few minutes of your time for helping for others our users.
 From short useful script/note or any complete solution. - this can be as part of [donation]({{site.baseurl}}/Donation/) or simple note for themselves or others...*